 Informed by the United Nations Sustainable Development Goals (SDGs), QGS is a mix of courses, workshops, retreats, cultural events and lectures based on issues of global significance, from gender equality to sustainable communities and more.

-Queen's engineering students each year find summer work around the globe through IAESTE Canada, usually in Western Europe.
+Smith Engineering students each year find summer work around the globe through IAESTE Canada, usually in Western Europe.

 Queen’s Students for Systems Change (QSSC) (formerly known as Queen’s Engineers Without Borders) works on a number of projects throughout the year that have an impact locally and globally.